JakobJingleheimer/nodejs-loaders/packages/jsonc/README.md

 > [!WARNING]
 > The `jsonc` import attribute is required to use this loader and case-sensitive.
 So make sure to use `jsonc` and not `JSONC` or `Jsonc`.

+We do that because Node.js have same behavior for JSON file so we want to have same behavior for JSONC file.

 <details>
 <summary>Supported file extensions</summary>